-Portland, OR-based designer Jessica Helgerson overhauls a kitchen in a 1926 Mediterranean-style building, called, appropriately enough, the Alhambra.
-"The original kitchen was a narrow galley with one window," according to Helgerson.
-"In order to create the new space, we removed a wall between the old kitchen and an adjacent family room.
-We also opened up the connection between the kitchen and dining room with a large arched opening; in order to keep the family room function, we installed a built-in sofa at one end of the kitchen and hid the TV behind custom cabinetry).
+In her overhaul of a Portland, OR, kitchen in a 1926 Mediterranean-style building, designer Jessica Helgerson took inspiration from the building itself, called, appropriately enough, the Alhambra.
+But more than architectural flourishes were required: “The original kitchen was a narrow galley with one window,” according to Helgerson.
+“In order to create the new space, we removed a wall between the old kitchen and an adjacent family room.
+We also opened up the connection between the kitchen and dining room with a large arched opening; in order to keep the family room function, we installed a built-in sofa at one end of the kitchen and hid the TV behind custom cabinetry.”

 See more at Jessica Helgerson.
 Photos by Lincoln Barbour.